Is My Discharge Normal?

 The vagina has a precarious balance of bacteria, pH, and moisture.
 It’s a pretty sensitive soul and it doesn’t take much to upset this balance.
 Vaginal discharge is caused by mucus produced by the cervix.
 The cervix is the lower part of the uterus that leads into the vagina.
 This discharge keeps your vagina moist and helps to protect it from infection.
 It changes throughout your menstrual cycle and it’s perfectly normal to experience variation in amount of discharge, colour, and consistency throughout your cycle.

-- A change in colour – if your discharge turns grey, green, yellow, pink, brown, or blood-tinged.
+- A change in your discharge colour – if your discharge turns grey, green, yellow, pink, brown, or blood-tinged.

-- You detect an unpleasant smell such as a fishy or rotten smell that might even resemble that of meat that’s going bad (I know, I’m sorry, I hated writing it more than you hated reading it).
+- You detect an unpleasant smell in your discharge such as a fishy or rotten smell that might even resemble that of meat that’s going bad (I know, I’m sorry, I hated writing it more than you hated reading it).

 - Your discharge changes in consistency, becomes lumpy and/or looks like cottage cheese.

-- There is a sudden and noticeable increase in the amount of discharge.
+- There is a sudden and noticeable increase in the amount of discharge produced.
 Any sudden change related to your period or discharge – even if it seems harmless – is good to get checked out.

 - You experience additional symptoms like itching or soreness around the entrance of the vagina, pain when peeing, pelvic pain, and bleeding or spotting in between periods or after sex.